drbr/dotfiles/zsh/README.md

 source /path/to/dotfiles/zsh/zshrc
 ```

-Most of these settings are based on (and are currently largely identical to)
-the default setup for software developers at Amazon.
-With time, I imagine they
-will diverge.

 # Themes
 There are currently two "themes", which are basically just command prompt
 formatting.
 The "default" theme is nothing special, and the "vcs_info" theme